 Combining marketing, and statistics with data science would allow you to use advanced technologies such as machine learning and deep learning to build models that would help with predictions and yield better measurements for your campaigns.

 Know that we know what statistics and data science can help you solve as a marketer.
 Let’s go even deeper and try to solve more complicated problems, shall we?

 As a marketer, the world of Search Engine Marketing should not be strange land for you.
-More precisely, the terrain of keywords research.
-Whether you an ads specialist, media buyer, or SEO specialist keyword research will cross your professional path.
+More precisely, the terrain of keyword research.
+Whether you are an ads specialist, media buyer, or SEO specialist keyword research will cross your professional path.

 But, why are talking about this subject?
 Well, the reason for this is known to most marketers as “search intent”.
 If you do not know what that refers to it simply means interpreting the intent behind a user writing a query (a string of keywords) in a search engine.

 But, interpreting that intent is harder than it might seem.
 That is why it is time for marketing to meet computer science.
 One of the most interesting topics computer science covers is Natural Language Processing.